Expensify/react-native-live-markdown/README.md

 ## API reference

-`MarkdownTextInput` inherits all props of React Native's `TextInput` component.
+`MarkdownTextInput` inherits all props of React Native's `TextInput` component as well as introduces the following properties:

 | Prop            | Type            | Default     | Note                                                                                                                                                                                                                   |
 | --------------- | --------------- | ----------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |